 One of the world's longest and most complex caves that features box works formations.
 Guided cave tours and park wildlife including free roaming buffalo, elf, and prairie dogs can provide an afternoon of adventure. www.nps.gov/wica/index.htm

 Enjoy driving the wildlife loop where you will see free roaming buffalo, deer, elk, begging burros and beautiful scenery. gfp.sd.gov/state-parks/directory/custer/default.aspx

 See the famous Mount Rushmore National Monument.
 A walking trail takes you to the base of the monument.
 Go through the parade of flags, look for souvenirs of your visit and dine by the faces in the restaurant. www.nps.gov/moru/index.htm

 A mountain carving in progress that dwarfs Mount Rushmore.
-Is carving has a 90' high face that as dedicated in June 1995 which marked the memorial's 50th anniversay.
-In addition, there is an indian museum and a collection of the sculpture's work. www.crazyhorsememorial.org
+It's carving has a 90' high face that was dedicated in June 1995, which marked the memorial's 50th anniversary.
+In addition, there is an Indian museum and a collection of the sculpture's work. www.crazyhorsememorial.org